urbit/docs/learn/hoon/hoon-tutorial/conditionals.md

 %.n
 ```

 On the very first line, with `:-  %say` we are beginning to create a generator of the `%say` variety.
 The result of a `%say` generator is a cell with a head of `%say` and tail that is a gate, itself producing a `cask`, a pair of a `mark` and some data.
+It's not important for understanding; this is just template code.
 For more information about `%say` generators, see the [Generators](../generators) documentation.

 ```
 |=  [* [n=@ud ~] ~]